amnapir/amnapir.github.io/README.md

 ## Acknowledgment

-I would like to extend my gratitude to my supervisors Eric Knauss and Jonas Bärgmann for their patient guidance, encouragement and throughout advice.
-I am extremely lucky to have these people as my torch bearers.
-I am also very much thankful to my mentor Alessia Knauss for overall counselling and recommendations.
+I would like to extend my gratitude to my supervisors, Eric Knauss and Jonas Bärgmann, for their patient guidance, encouragement, and throughout advice.
+I am fortunate to have these people as my torchbearers.
+I am also very much thankful to my mentor Alessia Knauss for comprehensive counseling and recommendations.

-My research is a part of [SHAPE-IT](https://www.shape-it.eu) project.
+My research is a part of the [SHAPE-IT](https://www.shape-it.eu) project.
 This project has received funding from the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement 860410.